1st Brigade Combat Team, 1st Cavalry Division: History

 In May 2018, the Ironhorse Brigade again deployed to Poland and Eastern Europe in support of Operation Atlantic Resolve.
 In February 2019, the brigade redeployed back to Ft.
 Hood relinquishing the mission to 1-1 Infantry Division.

+In October 2020, the 1st Armored Brigade Combat Team, 1st Cavalry Division, deployed to Europe in October of 2020 for a nine-month rotation in support of Operation Atlantic Resolve, replacing the 2nd ABCT, 3rd Infantry Division.
+In August of 2021 the Brigade completed its redeployment to Ft.
+Hood, relinquishing the mission to the 1st Armored Brigade Combat Team, 1st Infantry Division.